-John and I rotated together from “Big Charity” in New Orleans to “Little Charity” in Lake Charles, Louisiana during my 3rd year of training and spent 3 months operating together at that facility.
+John and I rotated together from “Big Charity” in New Orleans to “Little Charity” in Lake Charles, Louisiana during my third year of training and spent three months operating together at this facility.
 We were responsible for all the general surgical procedures done at the hospital under the supervision and assistance of a staff surgeon.
 John and I seldom asked the staff surgeon to scrub with us as we had become very confident in our operating abilities and self-sufficient in our management of surgical patients.

 John Piker was a few years older than most of us and had lots of other experiences outside of his medical training.
 He was an excellent story-teller and could spin some of the funniest tales I had ever heard from a Cajun.
 One of his funniest involved an episode when he was a medical student at the LSU School of Medicine.
 I will tell the account in the first person just as he told me:

 Dr. Smith said, “Piker, get your lazy butt off the couch and bring the crash cart with you.
-We’re going to 5th floor.
-Be quick about it!!”
+We’re going to fifth floor and be quick about it!!”
 The crash cart had all the supplies necessary for a cardiac arrest, including a very large and antiquated defibrillator.
-The modern ones were compact, but this one was about 10 years old, stood tall on the stand and required 2 people to operate it.
+The modern ones were compact, but this one was about ten years old, stood tall on the stand and required two people to operate it.
 One person had to set the dials on the console while the other one held the paddles to the patient.
 The one on the console was responsible for firing the electrical charge by means of a firing button located on the console.

-When he was in position he said, “Piker, turn the power to 50 volts and hit it once.”
+When he was in position he said, “Piker, turn the power to fifty volts and hit it once.”
 I did what he said and nothing happened.
-“Turn it to 75 and hit it again”, which I did with the same result.
+“Turn it to seventy-five and hit it again”, which I did with the same result.
 “Come on Piker give me some power quick!
-Turn it to 300 (maximum for this machine) and hit it 3 times.”
-When I pushed the firing button after setting the machine to deliver 300 volts, the electricity made an arc with Dr Smith touching the side of the bed and standing in saline, and it was Dr. Smith instead of the patient who got the full charge.
+Turn it to three hundred (maximum for this machine) and hit it three times.”
+When I pushed the firing button after setting the machine to deliver three hundred volts, the electricity made an arc with Dr. Smith touching the side of the bed and standing in saline, and it was Dr. Smith instead of the patient who got the full charge.
 The electric shock lifted him up on his toes, caused his facial muscles to grimace and his arm muscles to straighten in spasm.
 You could hear air being sucked into his lungs with the spasm.
 I saw what had happened, but had my head turned slightly away from him toward the console and pretended I didn’t see him being shocked.
 I hit the button the second time with the same results, and then for a third and final time!

 When he finally came back down to neutral, the air rushed out of his lungs as he said with a grunt, “Don’t hit that button again!”
 He thought I didn’t see him being shocked and knew I was doing what he had told me, so he didn’t blame me or punish me for shocking him.
 He did have a whole new respect for me though, and not once after that did he ever criticize or belittle me.
 I guess he was afraid I might think of something worse to do in retaliation.
 Maybe the shocks just made him sweeter. 🙂